New Seawolf Orientation (Fall Admitted Students)

 Please note that the New Seawolf Orientation is only for new students.
 Family Members and supporters are encouraged to participate in their own virtual orientation program.
 For more information on Family & Guest Orientation, please visit the Family & Guest page.

-Students who have questions about orientation or require an accommodation should contact the office of New Student Programs at email@example.com or (631) 632-6710.
+Students who have questions about orientation or require an accommodation should contact the office of New Student and Transition Programs at email@example.com or (631) 632-6710.